ayaanbaig5227/Python-project/README.md

 Concepts Used

 OOP (classes, objects)
 File handling
 JSON data storage
 Modular code
 Basic CLI menus
 Libraries
 json
 os
 datetime
 typing (optional)

 Main Components

-Models
+Models-
 Classes for Patient, Doctor, Appointment, and MedicalRecord.
-Each has to_dict() for saving data.
+Each has a to_dict() method for saving data.

-FileStorage
+FileStorage-

-Handles reading/writing lists of records to .txt files.
+Handles reading and writing lists of records to .txt files.

-HospitalSystem
+HospitalSystem-

-Core logic: add/list/search/delete for all modules + appointment and record management.
+Core logic for add/list/search/delete features, appointment handling, and medical record management.

-CLI Menu
+CLI Menu-

-Runs the system with simple numbered options.

-Example
+Provides simple number-based options to navigate the system.

+Example-
 Adding a patient stores a record like:
 {"patient_id": "P001", "name": "Ali", "age": 21}

-Setup
+Setup-
 Install Python 3

-Ensure files exist (or will be auto-created): patients.txt, doctors.txt, appointments.txt, records.txt
+Make sure these files exist (or they will be created automatically): patients.txt, doctors.txt, appointments.txt, records.txt

-Run:
+Run the program-
 python hospital_system.py

-If you want an ultra-minimal one-paragraph README, I can generate that too.